rksafaryan/BeKindBot/README.md

-# BigHWKLiAT
+# BeKindBot

-BeKindBot has the code for running the bot

-BigHw has the jupyter notebook with experiments
+A bot for your telegram group.
+It will remind you and other users to be kind to each other.